abonello/project-1/README.md

 ### Mobile / Tablet testing

-Apart from using Chrome developer tools to test the layout and functionality of the page in a mobile and tablet layouts, I also tested the site on my mobile phone and that of my friend.
+Apart from using Chrome developer tools to test the layout and functionality of the page in mobile and tablet layouts, I also tested the site on my mobile phone and that of my friend.
 Both are android phones.

 The site is responsive and everything seems to work well in chrome developer tools.
-However when viewed on a real phone I noticed that the parallax background is not working as intended.
+However, when viewed on a real phone, I noticed that the parallax background is not working as intended.
 In these cases it gracefully degrades to a normal background that scrolls with the page.

 I found that this is browser dependent.
 Google Chrome (Mobile v68.03440.91) does not display the parallax background as intended, but Firefox (Mobile v61.0.2) does.
-I googled for any solutions but none suggested are working.
+I googled for any possible solutions but none of the suggestions work.

-I also noted that the CTA button on mobiles will direct the user to the submit button of the form.
-The user will have to scroll back up.
-(This functionality works well on desktop.)
-It is something that I will work on later.
+FIXED: ~~I also noticed that the CTA button on mobiles will direct the user to the submit button of the form.
+The user will have to scroll back up.~~ (This functionality works well on desktop.)

 ### BUGS